ROBERT PHELPS "CHIP" MOODY

 Not long after his final TV appearance, promoting his annual golf tournament on WFAA's noon news in June, 2001, he was admitted to Baylor Hospital in Dallas in October with pneumonia.
 Except for a brief reprieve to return home for Thanksgiving, Chip stayed in intensive care until his death on December 26, 2001 at age 54.
 Moody never gave up hope for a return to the anchor chair; a lengthy February, 2001, feature in the Fort Worth Star-Telegram described Chip's impatience and frustration to get his health back, and how a potential return to television gave him the hope and drive he needed to keep fighting back.
 Indeed, in his final TV appearance that June, a rail-thin, frail and raspy-voiced Moody contended that he'd be back in the anchor chair once he gained 10 to 15 pounds.
 Despite his and his fans' hopes, it was not to be.

 Moody's death caused a statewide outpouring of grief and recollection, as he was featured as the top story on every DFW stations' newscasts that evening, as well as in many newspapers and some TV outlets in Houston.
 Some mused that he would probably revel in being the news of the day himself, instead of the one covering it!
-With Chip being well-known as the one person who'd managed to beat the odds with his health problems every time, news of his death came as a shock to many.
+With Chip being so well known as the one person who'd managed to beat the odds with his health problems every time, news of his death came as a shock to many.

-Chip's funeral was held in Plano, TX, on December 30, 2001.
+Chip's public funeral was held in Plano, TX, on December 30, 2001.
 Future Fort Worth mayor Mike Moncrief, along with media colleagues Tracy Rowlett, Clarice Tinsley, Scott Murray and Gloria Campos, eulogized their fallen friend, and notables such as singer B. J. Thomas, 1970s WFAA anchor Murphy Martin, KDFW newscaster Barbara White, former WFAA news director and KXAS co-worker John Miller, KXAS's Mike Snyder, former WFAA and KDFW assignments editor Bert Shipp, radio talk show host Kevin McCarthy, WFAA bigwig Ward Huey, WFAA's Bill Brown, Michael Rey, Scott Sams, Troy Dungan, George Riba, Gary Reaves and John McCaa, KDFW's Bud Gillett and Jeff Crilley, former KDFW's Jocelyn White, and musicologist Bud Buschardt attended, along with family and approximately 500 friends and fans.
 A National Guard flyover was performed at the end of the services.
-A private service in nearby Arlington, complete with a fireworks show (at Chip's request) was held the night prior for many of the same media friends and family, including Russ.
+A private service in nearby Arlington, complete with a fireworks show (at Chip's request,) was held the night prior for many of the same media friends and family, including Russ.
 Also at Chip's request, an Elvis Presley impersonator performed at the public service...Chip was a longtime Elvis fan, and often did an impersonation of his own!
 B. J. Thomas performed at the service as well.

 Chip published his memoirs,